AbdullatifGhajar/social_gateway/README.md

 # Locus (Social Gateway earlier)

-This is just the way Locus was first used.
 Every feature in the app, such as the time a certain action takes place, is customizable.

 ## How it works